-The concept for cyclic hygroenergy harvesting
+Cyclic hygroenergy harvesting

-The voltage and electric current generation from ambient humidity gradient by the use of an IEAP material is discussed in the paragraph 6.3.
+The voltage and electric current generation from ambient humidity gradient by the use of an IEAP material is discussed in the paragraph 8.3.
 In the following paragraph, the feasibility and characteristics of an IEAP as hygroelectric energy harvester is discussed.